-11.252 This site to the east of Boothstown offers one of a small number of opportunities within Greater Manchester to deliver very high value housing in an extremely attractive environment, benefiting not only from an established premium housing market but also a location immediately next to the new RHS Garden Bridgewater which is due to open in 2021.
+11.252 This site to the east of Boothstown offers one of a small number of opportunities within Greater Manchester to deliver very high value housing in an extremely attractive environment, benefiting not only from an established premium housing market but also a location immediately next to the new RHS Garden

+Bridgewater which is due to open in 2021.
 It is essential that the development of the site fully maximises the opportunities presented by this location, and delivers the highest quality living environment.
 A lower density of development than would normally be required under Policy JP-H 4 'Density of New Housing' will be acceptable on this site.

-New paragraph: Where land is to be removed from the Green Belt, national policy seeks compensatory improvements to the environmental quality and accessibility of remaining Green Belt land.
-Potential enhancement projects have been identified in the Stage 2 Greater Manchester Green Belt Study - Identification of Opportunities to Enhance the Beneficial use of the Greater Manchester Green Belt (2020).
+New paragraph: [MM, start of new text] Where land is to be removed from the Green Belt, national policy seeks compensatory improvements to the environmental quality and accessibility of remaining Green Belt land.
+Potential enhancement projects have been identified in the Stage 2 Greater Manchester Green Belt Study - Identification of Opportunities to Enhance the Beneficial use of the Greater Manchester Green Belt (2020) [MM, end of new text].

-11.253 Water vole and bird surveys will be required prior to any development, as will a desk-based archaeological assessment of the whole site and an historic building assessment of Boothsbank Farm.
+11.253 {MM, start of removed text} Water vole and bird surveys will be required prior to any development, as will a desk-based archaeological assessment of the whole site and an historic building assessment of Boothsbank Farm {MM, end of removed text}.
 The priority for any off-site nature conservation enhancements required to deliver a minimum 10% net gain in biodiversity from the development of the site is likely to be the restoration of lowland raised bog and complementary habitats in Chat Moss to the south.

-New paragraph: The allocation is wholly within the brick and clay Mineral Safeguarding Area as defined in the Greater Manchester Joint Minerals

-Development Plan.
-The need for extraction prior to development commencing will be assessed against policies of that minerals plan (or any subsequent minerals plan) to ensure that specific mineral resources of local or national importance are not unnecessarily sterilised.
+New paragraph: [MM, start of new text] The allocation is wholly within the brick and clay Mineral Safeguarding Area as defined in the Greater Manchester Joint Minerals Development Plan.
+The need for extraction prior to development commencing will be assessed against policies of that minerals plan (or any subsequent minerals plan) to ensure that specific mineral resources of local or national importance are not unnecessarily sterilised [MM, end of new text].

-New paragraph: The Natural England/Defra 'Peaty Soils Location (England)' layer is published on the Natural England website with the intention of identifying the extent of peaty soils and this shows a potential area of peat in the southern part of the site to the north of the Bridgewater Canal.
+New paragraph: [MM, start of new text] The Natural England/Defra 'Peaty Soils Location (England)' layer is published on the Natural England website with the intention of identifying the extent of peaty soils and this shows a potential area of peat in the southern part of the site to the north of the Bridgewater Canal.
 There is very limited site-specific information from Natural England/Defra on the quality of the peat within the proposed allocation.
-As such, there will be a need to undertake hydrological and ground investigations to fully understand the extent and quality of any peaty soils in this area of the site to inform the potential for restoration and identify any areas of irreplaceable habitat where loss or deterioration should be avoided, subsequently helping to shape the comprehensive masterplanning of the site.
+As such, there will be a need to undertake hydrological and ground investigations to fully understand the extent and quality of any peaty soils in this area of the site to inform the potential for restoration and identify any areas of irreplaceable habitat where loss or deterioration should be avoided, subsequently helping to shape the comprehensive masterplanning of the site [MM, end of new text].